fmfpereira/dlamp/README.md

                 ```
             - In this configuration the web container has been explicitly mapped to port 80 and the db container randomly mapped to port 32769.
         - Each port mapping on the host must be unique per running container.
 If you need to explicitly map ports on the host, each host port must be unique per running container.
-            - Eg. You can explicitly map container port 80 (WWW) to host port 80, but you must be sure that no other host process or container is running on the port.
+            - Ex.
+You can explicitly map container port 80 (WWW) to host port 80, but you must be sure that no other host process or container is running on the port.
-            - Eg. If you need to run two dLAMP projects at the same time, either leave the default options to generate the host ports randomly or explicitly map different unused ports.
+            - Ex.
+If you need to run two dLAMP projects at the same time, either leave the default options to generate the host ports randomly or explicitly map different unused ports.

     - If you want to know more details about docker-compose.yml configuration options, check the [Docker Compose file version 3 reference](https://docs.docker.com/compose/compose-file/).